defndaines/summoners_tail/README.md

 This project tracks a Summoner via the
 [Riot Games API](https://developer.riotgames.com/apis).
-Given a summoner, it will then track the opponent summoners from their last five games, watching their activity for an hour.
+Given a summoner, it will then track the other summoners from their last five matches, watching their activity for an hour.

 ## Usage